inQWIRE/ViZX/README.md

 ## Build

+- Run `yarn`
-Build in VSCode using the included run configuration
+- Build in VSCode using the included run configuration

 ## Extension Settings